-Progress in 2021
+Progress in 2022

-The total number of units in operation increased by 4% in FY-2021.
-Covid-19 in the first quarter of the year impacted attrition significantly and reduced the Fleet installed base by 9%.
-Despite almost 6 months of lockdown during the year the increased number of Insurance customers net increased our installed devices and resulted in a 10% increase in connections.
+The total number of units in operation increased by 4% in FY-2022.
+The fleet installed base increased by 1%.
+Insurance customers increased our installed devices with stronger sales and resulted in a 5% increase in connections.